Looking after our parks

 Grass cutting is carried out across the borough from March through to November.

-Our frequencies often depend on the weather and ground conditions, and we work to ensure our residents all receive the same level of service across the borough.
-Should cuts be needed earlier or later, we endeavour to cut grass as conditions and resources allow for this time of year.
+How often we cut grass depends on the weather and ground conditions.
+Should cuts be needed earlier or later, we will endeavour to cut grass as conditions and resources allow for the time of year.

 If you feel a grassed area near you has overgrown or is obstructing a sightline, pavement, road or sign, you can report this online.